jkrLab/HiHiC/README.md

 bash data_generate.sh -i ./data -d ./data_downsampled_16 -m iEnhance -g ./hg19.txt -r 16 -o ./ -n KR -s 300 -t "1 2 3 4 5 6 7 8 9 10 11 12 13 14" -v "15 16 17" -p "18 19 20 21 22"
 ```
 >You should specify **required arguments** as above.
 This Python code needs a chromosome length of reference genome .txt file like **hg19.txt** in the HiHiC directory.
+>Note: In the case of hicplus, if validation chromosome is provided, it will be automatically incorporated into the training set.

 | Argument | Description | Example |
 |----------|-------------|---------|